copernicus-mogley/zkav.club/opportunities/README.md

 You pick the topic and host it.
 We can talk about format, livestreaming, and archiving, and decide what’s doable on a case-by-case basis.

 To get paid, the recording needs to be published on your channel(s) after the session (YouTube, PeerTube, etc.).
-Share the link and we’ll do the rest.
+Share the link and we’ll confirm payment.

 Start here: [apply to facilitate](https://tally.so/r/A7B0MD).
 Program details: [Workshops program](/workshops/) and [past sessions](/workshops/past/).